allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

 * it introduces strong coupling between components, as each service has to know about the other related services, their addresses, their purposes, their APIs…;
 * load balancing requires ad-hoc solutions;
 * high availability is tricky because of the synchronous communication: if the requested service is down, the caller has to implement complex "retry later" strategies or give up!
 And so on for each service.
-* upgrading or adding new services is a lot a work as it impacts other services and requires careful coordinated releases.
-Plus you have to provide them with IP and DNS addresses.
+* upgrading or adding new services is a lot of work as it impacts other services and requires careful coordinated releases.
+Plus, you have to provide them with IP and DNS addresses.

 So one year later, as our activity grew and development accelerated, we quickly realized that we needed:

 * maximum service decoupling;
 * easy distribution;
 * no brainer load balancing;
-* one to one, one to many, many to one, many to many asynchronous communication;
+* one to one, one to many, many to one, many to many asynchronous communications;
 * high availability: hot restart of services, transparent addition or removal of service instances (workers), resilience to (reasonable) downtime of some services;
 * support for heavy payloads (megabytes of mp3 audio);
 * no data loss, whatever happens.